Since about mid-September, I’ve been thinking back to, “This time last year….”

 Here’s the bottom line, and listen up, because this is important:

 Abortion is not just one issue.
 It’s health and economics and education and stability of families.

-Most of all abortion is VIEWING WOMEN AS AUTONOMOUS BEINGS.
+Most of all, access to abortion is VIEWING WOMEN AS AUTONOMOUS BEINGS.